FbW-WD21-E11/BE-Db-Validation-solution/README.md

 1. Create an endpoint with the path `/name`.
 This will be a `GET` endpoint.
 The endpoint should expect a request parameter from the client, the pokemon `name`.

-2. Use the endpoint to interact with the model you created in Task 7 to find the pokemon by `name`.
+2. Use the endpoint to interact with the **Pokedex** model to find the pokemon by `name`.
 For now, default to the **english** version of the name, then:
-   - If found, return a status of `200` and the resulting movie
+   - If found, return a status of `200` and the result
    - If not found, return a status of `404` and an appropriate message

 > Hint: You might want to use a request parameter